 - Biomedical students in the MS and doctoral program are charged the regular graduate student rate and not the Health Professions rate.

 - All Physician Assistant/Nurse Anesthesia students will be assessed the following fees: Medical School Technology and Infrastructure, Gross Anatomy, Health Professions.

-- USC Columbia Nursing students, and students at system campuses taking USC Columbia Nursing courses, will pay a third party vendor, First Lab, for background checks and drug screening fees.
+- USC Columbia Nursing students, and students at system campuses taking USC Columbia Nursing courses, will pay a third party vendor for background checks and drug screening fees.

 - Pre-Nursing Enrichment Fee applies to all lower division Nursing students.
 The fee was approved for assessment for USC Columbia and Palmetto College Campuses.

 - Pre-Pharmacy - same as regular undergraduate charges for 66 credit hours.

 - College of Pharmacy, merged program with the Medical University of South Carolina.

 - All College of Pharmacy students retaking a course during the summer terms are required to pay the per credit hour rate for the repeated course in addition to the regular summer program fee.